UW-Madison-DSI/Covid19-Wastewater-Analysis/README.md

 1. Download the tar file

-You can download the tar from the following location: https://github.com/AFIDSI/DSIWastewater/blob/main/DSIWastewater_0.2.01.tar.gz
+You can download the AFIDSI wastewater package tar file from the following location: https://github.com/AFIDSI/DSIWastewater/blob/main/DSIWastewater_0.2.01.tar.gz

 Note: When you download it, make sure that it remains zipped.
 It should be a .tar.gz file rather than a .tar file.
 If the file has been unzipped, then you can re-zip the file using the following command: